williexu/pql/README.md

 ### Installing

-If you have a working golang installation, you can get a working install with
+If you have a working golang installation, you can install pql with

     go get github.com/wkalt/pql/pql
     go get github.com/junegunn/fzf